Please note: This post has been updated to reflect current passport processing times.

 If your passport is lost or stolen in a foreign country, contact the nearest U.S. Embassy or Consulate and declare the passport missing or stolen.
 The embassy will be able to assist you in obtaining a replacement passport.
 The State Department website has a list of the documents you need to bring with you to the Embassy in order to obtain a replacement passport.
 And, it can be a good idea to travel with two extra passport photos in the event that you will need to get a replacement.

 We hope this has been helpful in giving you some insight into the world of passports.
-If you have any questions, or want more information on a specific passport-related issue, feel free to get in touch via our Message Board.
+If you have any questions, or want more information on a specific passport-related issue, feel free to contact us.